jGiltinan/seai/assignments/I2_modeling_basics.md

-# Individual Assignment 2: Modeling Basics
+# Assignment 2: Modeling Basics

-(17-445/645 Software Engineering for AI-Enabled Systems)
+(ENPM 808O AI-based Software Systems)

 ## Overview

-This assignment is intended as a warmup to get familiar with the basics of machine learning tools and the challenges involved in gathering data.
+This assignment is intended to get you familiar with the basics of machine learning tools and the challenges involved in gathering data.
 This assignment will use data from a Netflix-like movie streaming service.

 Learning goals:
 * Collect data from multiple sources and engineer features for learning